Michaelmvv/hypixel-autotip/README.md

 If you want to download the compiled versions in 1.8, 1.8.9, and 1.9, you can get them at www.skywars.info/autotip.
 They're not obfuscated and are very similar, so you should have no problems porting it to any version you like.

+Contact me here if you have any questions or problems: https://hypixel.net/conversations/add?to=2PI

 Enjoy :)